ufs-community/land-DA_workflow/doc/source/doc-snippets/plotting.rst

-Additionally, in the ``plot`` subdirectory, users will find images depicting the results of the ``analysis`` task for each cycle as a scatter plot (``hofx_oma_YYYYMMDD_scatter.png``) and as a histogram (``hofx_oma_YYYYMMDD_histogram.png``).
+Additionally, in the ``plot`` subdirectory, users will find images depicting the results of the ``analysis`` task for each cycle as a scatter plot (``hofx_omb_YYYYMMDD_scatter.png``) and as a histogram (``hofx_omb_YYYYMMDD_histogram.png``).

-The scatter plot is named OBS-ANA (i.e., Observation Minus Analysis [OMA]), and it depicts a map of snow depth results.
-Blue points indicate locations where the observed values are less than the analysis values, and red points indicate locations where the observed values are greater than the analysis values.
-The title lists the mean and standard deviation of the absolute value of the OMA values.
+The scatter plot is named OBS-BKG (i.e., Observation Minus Background [OMB]), and it depicts a map of snow depth results.
+Blue points indicate locations where the observed values are less than the background values, and red points indicate locations where the observed values are greater than the background values.
+The title lists the mean and standard deviation of the absolute value of the OMB values.

-The histogram plots OMA values on the x-axis and frequency density values on the y-axis.
-The title of the histogram lists the mean and standard deviation of the real value of the OMA values.
+The histogram plots OMB values on the x-axis and frequency density values on the y-axis.
+The title of the histogram lists the mean and standard deviation of the real value of the OMB values.

 .. |logo1| image:: https://raw.githubusercontent.com/wiki/ufs-community/land-DA_workflow/images/LandDAScatterPlot.png
    :alt: Map of snow depth in millimeters (observation minus analysis)